We love having you stay with us! That's why we offer all our guests a FREE night if they stay with us for a week!

 Please advise us of any dietary restrictions or consider staying in the Iona Garden Suite, where you have access to your own kitchen to prepare meals.
 Thank you!

 Thanks to our very central location, you can stay close to everything.
 We have Point Grey Village only a 10 minute walk away, with grocery stores, restaraunts, and other amenities.
-Also, just a 10 minute drive and you'll be at UBC!
+Also, just a 10 minute drive or bus ride and you'll be at UBC!

 Occasionally, we have some guests choose to stay with us because they or a loved one need medical care.
 We provide a comfortable, compassionate and convenient place to stay, with close proximity to several major hospitals.